Fact Sheet: Is Israel an Apartheid State?

 • In 2014, then-Secretary of State John Kerry warned in a private meeting that Israel risked becoming an “apartheid state” if negotiations that the Obama administration was trying to revive at the time failed.

 • Many veterans of the anti-apartheid movement in South Africa also consider Israel’s treatment of Palestinians to be apartheid.
-One of the most outspoken voices has been that of Archbishop Emeritus Desmond Tutu, one of the heroes of the struggle against South African apartheid, who has repeatedly made the comparison.
+One of the most outspoken voices was Archbishop Emeritus Desmond Tutu, one of the heroes of the struggle against South African apartheid, who repeatedly made the comparison.
 In 2012, Archbishop Tutu wrote that Israel’s version of apartheid is actually worse than South Africa’s, stating: “Not only is this group of people [Palestinians] being oppressed more than the apartheid ideologues could ever dream about in South Africa, their very identity and history are being denied and obfuscated.”